5 Practice Tips to Improve your Pronunciation

 3. Speak in /thought groups/

 Most pronunciation problems are due to stress problems: the listener can’t tell what words you are stressing.
 Speak in short thought groups (a group of related words followed by a pause / ) and stress one word in each thought group.
-Here’s an example of how to think in thought groups:
+(You might think of this as: speaking in “pulses”.)
+Here’s an example of how to speak in thought groups (The / mark = pause; the // mark means falling intonation and full stop):

 the Olympics /